cryologger/ice-tracking-beacon/README.md

 ## 4.0 Results

-As of December 2023, Cryologger ITBs deployments made on icebergs and ice islands have achieved up to 1530 days of continuous operation.
-Collectively, these ITBs transmitted more than 125,000 GNSS positions and travelled a combined distance of over 12,000 km.
-The recorded iceberg drift tracks of all Cryologger ITB deployments can be viewed at: https://cryologger.org/tracking
+The iceberg drift tracks of all Cryologger ITB deployments can be viewed at: https://cryologger.org/tracking

-### 4.1 2021 Amundsen Expedition
+As of December 2023, Cryologger ITB deployment have transmitted more than 125,000 GNSS positions and travelled a combined distance of over 15,000 km.
+The maximum achieved lifespan has reached 1530 days of continuous operation.

 ## 5.0 Conclusion